soumi-udel/soumi-udel.github.io/_texts/ms-in-us.md

 I am an Indian citizen who did his Chemical Engineering Master’s degree from The Johns Hopkins University (JHU).
 After that I took a gap year, and then got admitted to a PhD program at the University of Delaware, which I am currently pursuing.
 In this post I will write what I have learnt about the Master’s degree experience.
 Part 1 will deal with the CV-building aspects of it.
 Part 2 will deal with trying to make graduate school an enjoyable experience.

-## Courses are not very important
+## Deprioritize Courses

-As you advance in degrees, courses become less important.
-As an MS student, you want to get good grades if you want to apply for PhD afterwards, but you also don't want to spend too much time on them.
+As you advance in degrees, taking courses becomes less important then deploying them in the lab.
+As an MS student, you want to get good grades if you want to apply for PhD afterwards.
+But spending so much time on them that you don't do any lab work is not a great idea.
 Take advantage of the freedom of an MS degree and explore.
 If you are a biology-heavy person, take a course in solution thermodynamics or interfacial engineering.
 If you are into catalysis, maybe a computational biology course.
 Why not?
 It’s only an MS – it’s a stepping stone.
 Get some experience.

 At JHU, We had to do 8 courses.
-Rather than do 3/3 over the first two semesters, some students (including me) did 4/2.
-This meant I was able to devote more time to research from the second semester.
+Rather than do 3/3 over the first two semesters, some students did 4/2.
+This meant more time to do research in the second semester.
 Speaking of research...

 ## Spend as much time in the lab as possible